Surgery for colon cancer

 Your surgeon might remove part of the colon containing the tumour.
 This is called a colectomy.

-Having a colostomy
+Having a colostomy for bowel cancer

 A colostomy is an operation to create an opening (stoma) of the large bowel (colon) onto the surface of the tummy (abdomen).

-Having an ileostomy
+Having an ileostomy for bowel cancer

 An ileostomy is an opening (stoma) of the small bowel (ileum) onto the surface of the tummy (abdomen).

-After surgery for bowel cancer
+After surgery for colon cancer

 After a big operation, you might wake up in the intensive care unit (ICU) or high dependency unit (HDU).
 You are likely to have a drip into your arm to give you fluids until you are eating and drinking again.